 Side effects can be better managed if reported early, so it is important to let your cancer care team know about new or worsening symptoms, even if they seem minor or you’re not sure if they are related to your treatment.
 If left untreated, side effects can become serious and may even be life-threatening.

 Your team may give you a card with information about your immunotherapy treatment and potential side effects.
-You can give this card to any other health professionals you see and ask them to consult with your cancer specialist.
+You can show this card to other health professionals you see and ask them to consult with your cancer specialist.
 Do not start any new medicines, including anti-inflammatory steroids, herbal therapies or over-the-counter medicines, until your cancer specialist has been consulted.

 If you become unwell, even years later, it is important to tell any health professionals you see that you have had immunotherapy.

 Treating side effects

-If side effects become too severe, immunotherapy must be stopped permanently.
-In this case, the immunotherapy that you have already received may have “trained” the immune system to recognise cancer cells, so you may continue to benefit.
+If side effects become too severe, you may have to stop immunotherapy permanently.
+In this case, the immunotherapy that you have already received may have 'trained' your immune system to recognise cancer cells, so you may continue to benefit.
 Although there is a risk of severe side effects, it may be reassuring to know that many people experience only mild side effects.

-- Is immunotherapy available as part of my treatment plan.
+- Is immunotherapy available as part of my treatment plan?
 If not, why not?
 Would other treatment options be better for me?

 - How do I find out about clinical trials?
 Are there any nearby that might be right for me?